Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] create true level terrain, with water for the fish-folk to crawl out of

 ## Milestone 11 - Surfing
 - [x] Make goblin piggyback on turtle
 - [x] Add surfing animation for goblin
 - [x] Make goblin surf on flying fish

-## Milestone 12 - Stage select
+## Milestone 12 - Stage select 1
-- [ ] Make a main game scene which handles the title screen and menus
+- [x] Make a main game scene which handles the title screen and menus
-- [ ] Extract a reusable stage scene, consisting of terrain, trees, paths etc
+- [x] Extract 2 reusable stage scenes
-- [ ] Make a StageHolder node with WorldEnvironment, Camera and Light
+- [x] Make a StageHolder to hold the current stage
+- [x] Make it possible to switch between stages (select in title screen)
-- [ ] Use a stage in the StageHolder as a nice background for the title screen and menus
+- [x] Use a stage in the StageHolder as a nice background for the title screen
-- [ ] Add a title screen, which detects controller device via start button
+- [x] Add a title screen, which detects controller device via start button
-- [ ] Add a stage select menu
+- [ ] Add some MonsterSpawners with a couple of waves to both scenes
+- [ ] Implement a MonsterWaveTimer in the HUD, which starts waves and indicates duration until next wave

 ## Milestone 13  - Stage Expansion
 - [ ] create a cute goblin village (model a small house, 3 of which makes a village)